Merchant Cash Advance (MCA): Everything You Need To Know

 Firstly, the Market Readiness Assistance grant can be used to financially support activities in relation to the promotion of a business to increase brand awareness and visibility in overseas markets.

-Examples of supportable activities include launching pop-up stores, road shows and in-store promotions in a non-Singapore location.
+Examples of supportable activities include launching pop-up stores, road shows, campaigns driving footfall to online e-commerce sites, and in-store promotions in a non-Singapore location.
 Pitching fees at conferences and the fees charged by trade fair organizers may also be claimed under the MRA grant.

-Activities involved in overseas business development are those that define your business’s position in a new market.
+Activities involved in overseas business development are those that define your e-commerce entity’s position in a new market.
 These are also supportable under the MRA scheme.

-For example, you may claim expenses for business matching in which you identify distributors, franchisees or joint venture partners.
+For example, you may claim expenses and funds for business matching in which you identify distributors, franchisees or joint venture partners.

 Another supportable activity under the MRA scheme is the setup of an “overseas marketing presence” (OMP), such as business development office rental or the deployment of a permanent staff at the OMP.

-Overseas market setup is another area covered by the Market Readiness Assistance scheme.
+Overseas market setup for e-commerce businesses is another area covered by the Market Readiness Assistance scheme.

 Legal, advisory and documentation expenses incurred in relation to foreign expansion may be claimed under this scheme.
 Name search, intellectual property application and trade credit insurance (TCI) are some examples of supportable activities.

 To help businesses better leverage free trade agreements (FTAs) in target markets, in-depth FTA consultancy is also on the list of supportable activities.
-However, specified FTA consultants must be engaged in order to be eligible.
+However, specified FTA consultants must be engaged during the fund acquisition process in order to be eligible.

 For each successful application, the maximum amount of MRA funding is 70% of eligible costs.